HPAG — Home

 • Alumni who are applying to medical school and may need some assistance and alumni who want to locate some of their colleagues in the health professions

 The members of the Health Professions Advisory Group are all faculty at Centre.
-Most of the HPAG members have been part of the group since it was founded in 1995.
+The HPAG was founded in 1995.
 If there is a profession which you are interested in that is not listed below, contact Dr. Joe Workman.
 Follow Dr. Workman on Twitter (@DrJoeWorkman) and become a member of the Centre College Pre-Health Society Facebook Group.

 Aaron Godlaski joined Centre’s faculty in 2012 as an assistant professor of psychology and behavioral neuroscience.
 He received his M.S. and Ph.D. in clinical psychology at the University of Kentucky, where he studied alcohol and human behavior.
 Following the completion of his dissertation, he interned at SUNY Upstate Medical University and Hospital in Syracuse, N.Y., specializing in clinical health psychology and outpatient psychotherapy.